petersatsuse/azure-compute-docs/articles/container-instances/container-instances-standby-pool-configure-permissions.md

 1. Select the subscription you want to adjust permissions for.
 1. Select Access Control (IAM).
 1. Select Add and Add role assignment.
-1. Under the Role tab, search for Container Instance Contributor and select it.
+1. Under the Role tab, search for **Container Instance Contributor** and select it.
 1. Move to the Members tab.
 1. Select + Select members.
-1. Search for Standby Pool Resource Provider and select it.
+1. Search for **Standby Pool Resource Provider** and select it.
 1. Move to the Review + assign tab.
 1. Apply the changes.
-1. Repeat the above steps and assign the Network Contributor and Managed Identity Contributor roles to the Standby Pool Resource Provider.
-If you're using Azure Container Registry or Azure Storage, assign the Azure Container Registry Reader and Storage Blob Data Contributor roles as well.
+1. Repeat the above steps and assign the **Network Contributor** and **Managed Identity Contributor** roles to the Standby Pool Resource Provider.
+If you're using Azure Container Registry or Azure Storage, assign the **Azure Container Registry Reader** and S**torage Blob Data Contributor** roles as well.

 For more information on assigning roles, see [assign Azure roles using the Azure portal](/azure/role-based-access-control/quickstart-assign-role-user-portal).